1502shivam-singh/Project-LOGO-2.0/Project-description.md

 2)To draw horizontal stars
 3)To draw to vertical stars
 4)To display the final matrix
-5)To display the diagonal stars
+5)To draw the diagonal stars

 Iterative statements required--
 1)switch